Symphony No. 4 (Bax)

 The Symphony No. 4 by Arnold Bax was completed in 1930 and dedicated to Paul Corder.
 It was inspired by Bax's love of the sea and premiered on 16 March 1932 by British conductor Basil Cameron and the San Francisco Symphony Orchestra.

 Scoring

-It is scored for piccolo, three flutes, two oboes, English horn, three clarinets, bass clarinet, two bassoons, double bassoon, six horns, three trumpets, three trombones, euphonium, tuba, timpani, bass drum, snare drum, tambourine, cymbals, gong, xylophone, glockenspiel, celesta, organ, harp and strings.
+It is scored for piccolo, three flutes, two oboes, English horn, three clarinets, bass clarinet, two bassoons, double bassoon, six horns, three trumpets, three trombones, euphonium or baritone horn, tuba, percussion (timpani, bass drum, snare drum, tambourine, cymbals, gong, xylophone, and glockenspiel), celesta, organ, harp and strings.